Alecerzea/OS-Install-Scripts/README.md

 The script I have here for Mac is only for VM use, since I use it only in KVM in my Fedora install, please understand if you use it in bare metal you're on your own.

-I use two projects https://github.com/Coopydood/ultimate-macOS-KVM and https://github.com/kholia/OSX-KVM to create my Mac-KVMs in Fedora and the commands in my script are from https://github.com/sickcodes/osx-optimizer.
+I use two projects https://github.com/Coopydood/ultimate-macOS-KVM and https://github.com/kholia/OSX-KVM to create my Mac-KVMs in Linux and the commands in my script are from https://github.com/sickcodes/osx-optimizer.

 To make the Mac-VMs work in Virt-Manager under Fedora I made these script to do it https://gist.github.com/Alecerzea/87a9530a9d16f9845cb071ae42458d99 (Its not needed in Debian nor Arch based distros, rare its needed with Fedora as it works without issues under the terminal).